otajor/Notes/react/Redux.md

     };
     ```
 17. Adds React for the todo app.
 Again, make sure there is a re-render after every state change by calling `store.subscribe(render);`.
 He also uses the React ref API to pass around the value of an input field.
 Useful - watch from 3 min mark.
+18. Adds more to the todo app.
+Incl.
+TOGGLE_TODO action.
+20. Adds visibility filters.
+21. Lots of decoupling components, bringing the store methods up to the top-most container.